dylanrdrake/ez-menu/README.md

 ## TODO
+  * Add color randomizer button next to logo.
+Add hex codes on hover.
-1. Create sharing code.
+  * Create sharing code.

-2. QR Code generator.
+  * QR Code generator.

-3. Alert me when this menu changes:
+  * Alert me when this menu changes:
     - Twilio docs in Google Cloud docs or Firebase messaging
     - link on published menu to app page where user can enter phone number
     - Take a look a cron jobs and how they could be utilized

-4. What are people posting ticker
+  * What are people posting ticker

-5. Colorscheme:
-    colorscheme: #11353B, #4ecdc4, #f7fff7, #ff6b6b, #ffe66d

-6. Move menu templates to Storage(NON public).
+  * Move menu templates to Storage(NON public).

-7. Kiosks: put code on back of pi.
+  * Kiosks: put code on back of pi.
 Set up local network site on pi that user can enter in wifi password.
 Have Set up Kiosk feature in web UI.

-8. Load menus via Ajax direct from db instead of hosting on storage?
+  * Load menus via Ajax direct from db instead of hosting on storage?
 Don't require auth when hitting /menus GET with menuid (Publish column has to be true).